 How To Pay With PayPal In-Store

 There are a few ways to spend a PayPal balance at a brick-and-mortar store.
-These include: adding PayPal to compatible mobile wallet like Google Pay, using a PayPal-issued card, and using PayPal’s QR code functionality.
+These include: adding PayPal to compatible mobile wallet like Google Pay, using a PayPal-issued card (of which there are several options), and using the PayPal app’s QR code functionality.

 How Can Merchants Accept PayPal Payments In-Store?

 The good news is you don’t have to be a PayPal merchant to accept payments from PayPal customers in stores.
 If you want to accept PayPal payments online, that’s another story.
-I suggest you check out our PayPal review to see whether the company’s merchant services fit your needs.
+(I suggest you check out our PayPal review to see whether the company’s merchant services fit your needs.)

 Can You Add PayPal To Apple Pay?

-Unfortunately, PayPal does not currently support NFC payments with Apple devices, and you cannot link your PayPal balance to Apple Pay or Apple Pay Cash.
+Unfortunately, PayPal does not currently support NFC payments with Apple devices, and you cannot link your PayPal balance to Apple Pay or Apple Cash.
 That may change in the future, but for now, it’s not an option.
 You won’t see an option to link PayPal in the Apple Pay wallet setup or the PayPal app on an iOS device.

 However, Apple does allow you to link your PayPal balance to your iOS account so that you can use PayPal to pay for iTunes purchases as well as iCloud and Apple Music subscriptions.